-We have audited the financial statements of Calderdale Metropolitan Borough Council for the year ended 31 March 2020 under the Local Audit and Accountability Act 2014.
+We have audited the financial statements of Calderdale Metropolitan Borough Council for the year ended 31 March 2021 under the Local Audit and Accountability Act 2014.
 The financial statements comprise the:

-- · Movement in Reserves Statement,
+- Movement in Reserves Statement,

 - Comprehensive Income and Expenditure Statement,

 - Balance Sheet,

-- Cash Flow Statement
+- Cash Flow Statement,

-- Related notes 1 to 32
+- the related notes 1 to 32,

-- Collection Fund and the related notes 1 to 3
+- Collection Fund and the related notes 1 to 3.

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2019/20.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2020/21.

 In our opinion the financial statements:

-- give a true and fair view of the financial position of Calderdale Metropolitan Borough Council as at 31 March 2020 and of its expenditure and income for the year then ended; and - have been prepared properly in accordance with the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2019/20.
+- give a true and fair view of the financial position of Calderdale Metropolitan Borough Council as at 31 March 2021 and of its expenditure and income for the year then ended; and - have been prepared properly in accordance with the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2020/21.